containers/podman-desktop/website/docs/ai-lab/installing.md

 # Installing the Podman AI Lab extension

 The AI Lab extension extends the capabilities of Podman Desktop for large language models.
 It has to be installed before you can use it.
-Installations is just a click if you have Podman Desktop installed already.
+Installation is just a click if you have Podman Desktop installed already.

 #### Procedure